oat-sa/taohub-articles/forge/QTI-in-TAO.md

 ### Feedback

 Only modal feedbacks are available for now.
-It enables you to define a message to be displayed to the test taker after the item completion.
+It enables you to define a message to be displayed to the test-taker after the item completion.
 You can select simple rules based on the score value or the correct response.

 No adaptative item feature as defined by QTI is planned so far.